SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

 [File locking](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Usage+Tutorial#file-locking) is an important point in GIN repos and git-annex which surprisingly comes up quite late in the docs.
 Below, are the main ideas behind this.

-- Files in a GIN repo can be locked or unlocked.
+- Files in a GIN repo can be _locked_ or _unlocked_.

+- The lock state relates to the nature of the (placeholder) files we get in the working directory when we do `gin get <repository`:

+  - **on Unix-like systems**: if a file is _locked_, its corresponding placeholder file will be a _symlink_.
+These symlinks point to the annexed content (under `.git/annex/objects`).
+With the symlinks we can open the file but not modify it.
+If a file is _unlocked_, the placeholder file in the working directory is an _ASCII text file with a path_.
+The path is approximately where the content of the file will be downloaded to when we request it.
+  - **on Windows**: if a file is _locked_, the placeholder file is a _plain text file_ pointing to the content in the git annex.
+If a file is _unlocked_, the behaviour should be the same as in Unix-like systems (I haven't tested the situation on Windows).

-- The lock state of a file is persistent.
+- The lock state of a file is \*_persistent_.
 This means that if I clone a GIN repo whose files are unlocked, I lock them in my local copy, and then upload that to the GIN server, the next time someone clones from the GIN repo the files they fetch will be locked.

-- The lock state actually relates more to the nature of the placeholder file (the file in the working directory when we do `gin get <repository`):

-  - on Unix-like systems: if a file is locked, its corresponding placeholder file will be a symlink pointing to the annexed content (i.e., the content under `.git/annex/objects`).
-This way we can open and inspect the file but not modify it.
-If a file is unlocked, the placeholder file in the working directory is an ASCII text file with a path.
-This path is _approximately_ where the content of the file will be downloaded to when we request it.
-  - on Windows: from the docs, if a file is locked, the placeholder file is a plain text file pointing to the content in the git annex.
-If a file is unlocked, presumably the behaviour is the same as in Unix-like systems.
-I haven't tested the situation on Windows.

 - Unlocked files can be edited.
 If the data is unlocked and the full content of the dataset is downloaded locally, the file in the working directory has content, and so does its copy under git annex.

 > [!CAUTION]
 > This doubles disk usage of files checked into the repo, but in exchange users can modify and revert files to previous commits.

 - Locked files cannot be edited.
 For example, if we open a locked image with Preview in MacOS and try to edit it, we will be asked if we wish to unlock the file.
 However even if we do, we won't be able to save any changes because we don't have writing permissions.

-Files need to be committed before locking.
+- Files need to be committed before locking.

 - We can switch the state for one or more file using `gin lock <filename>` and `gin unlock <filename>`.
 After changing the state, remember to record the new state with `gin commit`!

-- Recommendations from the docs on when to lock / unlocked data:
+- **\*Recommendations from the GIN docs on when to lock / unlocked data:**
   - Keep files _unlocked_ if the workflow requires editing large files and keeping snapshots of the progress.
 But keep in mind this will increase storage use with every commit of a file.
   - Keep files _locked_ if using the repo mainly as long term storage, as an archive, if files are only to be read and if the filesystem supports symlinks.
 This will save extra storage of keeping two copies of the same file.